imacat/mia-accounting/docs/source/intro.rst

 -------------

 You need a running Flask application with database user login.
 The primary key of the user data model must be integer.
+You also need at least one user.

 The following front-end JavaScript libraries must be loaded.
 You may download it locally or use CDN_.